July 1, 2014

-BOSTON, July 1, 2014 /PRNewswire/ -- Participants running on behalf of non-profit organizations raised $38.4 million for charity this year in the 118 th running of the Boston Marathon.
-The 2014 figure is a record amount and nearly doubles the $20 million raised in 2013.
+running of the Boston Marathon.
+The 2014 figure is a record amount and nearly doubles the

 In addition, many qualified runners, along with deferred runners who did not finish the 2013 Marathon, contributed by raising money for charity.
 The B.A.A. also made special allocations to the One Fund Boston, the Martin W. Richard Charitable Foundation, local hospitals, and many other organizations and individuals who were touched by the bombing at last year's race.

 Included among the charitable organizations benefiting from the B.A.A.'s Official Charity Program in 2014 is the Dana-Farber Cancer Institute, which marked its 25